See http://www.nps.gov/glac/ for

 (there are 2 good sized downs along the way) heading up the

-far slope through a long talus slope (no shade).
-The trail
+trees as it goes through a long talus slope (no shade).
+The

-then drops down to the campground and it's a short ways ahead
+trail then drops down to the campground and it's a short ways

-to the lake.
-There are very few stopping spots along the
+ahead to the lake alongside the creek.
+There are very few

 Trail Length + Elevation: